e280/authlocal/README.md

   - `login.nametag.label` — user's chosen nickname
   - `login.expiresAt` — js timestamp of when this login expires
   - `login.isExpired()` — returns true if the login is expired now
-  - `login.signClaim(options)` — sign a claim
+  - `login.signClaim(options)` — sign a claim on behalf of this user
+  - `login.encrypt(data)` — encrypt data for this user
+  - `login.decrypt(data)` — decrypt data for this user

 ### Claims
-The purpose of a `login`, is that it can sign claims on the user's behalf.
+A login can sign claims on the user's behalf.
 You can then send those claims to your server and verify them there.
 A claim contains a cryptographic proof that it stems from a genuine login session signed by the user's seed.

-Spritually, a claim is trying to say something like *"This user gave permission to this frontend to now say on their behalf:"*
+Spritually, a claim is trying to say something like *"This user gave my app permission to speak on their behalf:"*
 - *"we want to post this message..."*
 - *"we want to change their avatar..."*
 - *"we want to buy this microtransaction..."*